deanbaker/deanbaker/README.md

 I have been in the industry for 20 years now.
 I have experience working across consulting, startups and enterprise which I think has given me some good exposure to what I see working well, and not so well.

-Starting as a young Java engineer, I have also used Ruby and Go in the back end, and at times dabbled in the front-end space.
+Starting as a young Java engineer, I have also used Ruby and Go in the back end, and at times even dabbled in the front-end space.
 My time as a ruby engineer really kickstarted my love for testing and automation (those loosely typed languages!) and you will find me pushing quality at all times.

 I have had experience running distributed teams across geographies, working with build partners such as Accenture, Thoughtworks and CapG.

-### Building high performing teams
-I have spent quite a bit of time

 ## My role as Head of Engineering

 I see my role here at Realtair as one of an enabler.
 I like to use the term force multiplier from time to time, but when I reflect, what I genuinely want to do is help you to become the best engineer you can be.

+I have spent a lot of time working on engineering team structures, heavily invested in the Team Topologies framework.
+You will see some of these ideas come through, and hopefully it will make our teams more effective and quick to add value for our customers.

 In a little more detail, I strive to: